LinuxCommandLibrary

 --abort

-Abort and restore original branch.
+Abort and restore the original branch state.

 -i, --interactive